pyphot package

 t.stack(t1, t2, t3, default=None, inplace=True)

-stats(fn=None, fields=None, fill=None)[source]
+stats(fn=None, fields=None, fill=None)[source]#

 Make statistics on columns of a table

-functions to apply to each column default: (np.mean, np.std, np.nanmin, np.nanmax)
+• fn (callable or sequence of callables) – functions to apply to each column default: (np.mean, np.std, np.nanmin, np.nanmax)

-any key or key expression to subselect columns default is all columns
+• fields (str or sequence) – any key or key expression to subselect columns default is all columns

-value when not applicable default np.nan
+• fill (value) – value when not applicable default np.nan

-collection of statistics, one column per function in fn and 1 ligne per column in the table
+tab – collection of statistics, one column per function in fn and 1 ligne per column in the table

-take(indices, axis=None, out=None, mode='raise')[source]
+take(indices, axis=None, out=None, mode='raise')[source]#

 Take elements from an array along an axis.